Ricardosgeral/relier/README.md

 Carrying out the laboratory tests on internal erosion in soils, developed in my PhD, requires to continually collect different types of measurements (water pressures, flowrate, temperature, turbidity, ...).
-Most of the measurements were made by hand, at least, by two operators!!
+The measurements had to be registered by hand, by two operators!!
-This manual process is tedious and prone to human errors.
+Such manual process is tedious and prone to human errors.

-So, I've decided to invest time, and few money, developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.
+So, I've decided to invest time ()and few money), developing a "low budget" acquisition system (hardware and software) that could collect data from multiple sensors.
 *LerAS* was born this way!